gurbuzf/dsi_watershed_delineation/README.md

 - The examples utilize **MERIT Hydro** dataset (Yamazaki et al., 2019).
 The data has a 3 arc-second (~90 m) resolution.
 The drainage direction data in this context employs ArcGIS's flow direction coding, utilizing values that span from 1 to 128.
 These values correspond to the eight potential flow directions and are structured as powers of 2, progressing in a clockwise fashion :arrows_clockwise: .
 Notably, the value 1 (or 128) signifies the flow direction towards the east (northeast).

-- :earth_asia: Throughout this project, I've had the opportunity to test various publicly available Digital Elevation Models (DEMs).
+- Throughout this project, I've had the opportunity to test various publicly available Digital Elevation Models (DEMs).
 It's worth noting that, from my evaluation, the MERIT Hydro dataset stands out as the superior choice. :earth_asia:

 ## Examples